What is responsible AI?

 According to Accenture research: “Only 35% of global consumers trust how AI technology is being implemented by organizations.
 And 77% think organizations must be held accountable for their misuse of AI.”1 In this atmosphere, AI developers are encouraged to guide their efforts with a strong and consistent ethical AI framework.

-This applies particularly to the new types of generative AI that are now being rapidly adopted by enterprises.
-Responsible AI principles can help adopters harness the full potential of these tools, while minimizing unwanted outcomes.
+This applies particularly to the new types of generative AI and AI agents that are now being rapidly adopted by enterprises.
+Responsible AI principles can help adopters harness the full potential of AI tools while minimizing unwanted outcomes.

 AI must be trustworthy, and for stakeholders to trust AI, it must be transparent.
 Technology companies must be clear about who trains their AI systems, what data was used in that training, and, most importantly, what went into their algorithm’s recommendations.
 If we are to use AI to help make important decisions, it must be explainable.